mahlonsmith/nim-ladybug/README.md

     $ nimble install kuzu

-The current version of this library is built for Kuzu v0.11.2.
+The current version of this library is built for Kuzu v0.11.3, which sadly seems may have been the final release of kuzudb.  :(

 ## Usage